A glitchy iPhone is a massive headache for anyone to deal with.

 Sometimes, factory resetting your phone will get rid of any apps or software problems that were causing your glitching phone in the first place.
 If that happens, you can decide whether you want to put your data back on the phone or not.
 If you go ahead and sell the device anyway, the factory settings reset ensures that your buyer won’t get access to your data.

 Before you sell your phone, we’d also recommend checking your warranty.

 Apple doesn’t cover customers for all kinds of iPhone damage and issues, but it does have one of the better customer service strategies around.
 Recently, the company launched a new replacement program for iPhone X phones with touch-related issues, including the touchscreen responding intermittently to touch, and operating when it’s not touched.

-The only caveat here is that if your iPhone X’s screen is damaged or cracked, and it prevents the repair from being conducted without further damage, Apple probably won’t address the issue before you get the screen fixed.
+The only caveat here is that if your iPhone X’s screen is damaged or cracked, Apple probably won’t address the issue before you get the screen fixed.